rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 ## TRACING

+Istio-enabled applications can collect trace spans.
+For more information on distributed tracing with Istio, refer to the [documentation](https://istio.io/docs/tasks/telemetry/distributed-tracing/overview/).

 Option | Description| Required | Default
 -------|------------|-------|-------
 Enable Tracing | Whether or not to deploy the istio-tracing. | Yes | True